telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 The **Network Capture** mode is in Beta state and, currently, has some known limitations as follows:

-- The network extension that enables the **Network Capture** mode is available only on the macOS version of Fiddler Everywhere.
+- The network extension that enables the network capturing mode is available only on the macOS version of Fiddler Everywhere.
 The development for the counterpart Windows & Linux features is ongoing.

-- The **Network Capture** mode captures IPv4 traffic, while IPv6 is not yet supported.
+- The network capturing mode captures IPv4 traffic, while IPv6 is not yet supported.

-- The **Network Capture** mode is incompatible with most VPN tools.
+- The  network capturing mode is incompatible with most VPN tools.

+    >tip Some VPN tools will automatically close the VPN connection is a third-party network extension is enabled.
+You can try to workaround that by starting Fiddler Everywhere and enabling the network capturing mode before making a connection to the VPN.

 - The **HTTPS > Connections > Bypass Fiddler for URLs that starts with:** option is incompatible with the **Network Capture** mode.
 Alternatively, you can create a Fiddler rule that executes the **Do Not Decrypt** action on the desired domains.

-- The **Network Capture** mode can capture only outbound traffic.
+- The network capturing mode can capture only outbound traffic.
 Currently, inbound traffic from remote device is not captured.
 For such cases, use our alternative capturing modes for [Android]({%slug capture-mobile-android-traffic%}), [iOS]({%slug capture-mobile-ios-traffic%}), or [remote PCs]({%slug fiddler-capture-other-computers%}).

-## Using the Network Capture Mode
+## Using the Network Capturing Mode

-The **Network Capture** mode is accessible in the Fiddler's **Live Traffic** menu options.
+The network capturing mode is accessible in the Fiddler's **Live Traffic** menu options through the **Network Capture** option.

 ![the "Network Capture" feature](../images/livetraffic/websessions/websessions-toolbar-network-capture-beta.png)